-The Company's cash and cash equivalents are classified as FVTPL.
+The Company's cash is classified as FVTPL.
 Subsequent measurement is at fair value using level 1 observable inputs.
 Changes in fair value are recognized in profit or loss.

 Receivables are classified as loans and receivables and are thus recorded at amortized cost using the effective interest rate method.
 Amounts are recorded net of anticipated collection costs, if any.
 Due to their predominantly short term nature, the Company estimates that their fair values approximate their carrying values.